 Related: See our post on a beginner friendly guide to making your first open source contribution.

-The contributing file is probably second most important to the readme file.
+The contributing file is probably the second most important after the readme file.
 So don’t be afraid to lay down rules and details to set the standard for contributions which will help keep the repo in order.

 3. Add a LICENSE file